sonulen/builder/README.md

 # builder

-A generic makefile for use with small/medium C and C++ projects.
+A generic makefiles for use with small/medium C and C++ projects.
 Allows for easy project setup without the need to create tedious build rules or dependency lists.

-Builder solve tasks:
+**builder** solves the following problems:
-1. Compile c, c++, asm file into objects.
+1. Compiling a c, c ++, asm files into objects.
 2. Runs the linker, which creates an executable file.

-The directory contains a simple makefile - `makefile_simple`.
+Repository contains a simple makefile for example - `makefile_simple`.
 And makefile with many settings - `makefile_full`.

+---

 Your project structure may look something like this: